 1) Equity goes beyond equal access to quality care.
 It should also include efforts to improve health outcomes through the drivers of health and combating the systemic racism that leads to disparities.

 2) There is no one-size-fits-all or cookie-cutter approach to address the challenges.
-Initiatives and goals should be customized to the community.
+Initiatives and goals should be customised to the community.

 "How do you stretch or repurpose your dollars to build relationships.
 You could build all the programming in the world, but people don't want to trust you ...
 I want the community to say we designed it for them, but we designed it with them."